performant-software/Neatline/working-with-the-text-widget.md

 ### Step 1: Create the Neatline records

-First, create records in the Neatline exhibit for each of the geographic entities that you want to represent on the map - North America, Great Britain, etc. - and fill in the "Slug" field in the "Text" tab with some sort of semantic, easy-to-remember string:
+First, create records in the Neatline exhibit for each of the geographic entities that you want to represent on the map - North America, Great Britain, etc. - and fill in the "Slug" field in the "Text" tab with a semantic, easy-to-remember string:

 ![Slug](http://neatline.org/wp-content/uploads/2014/06/neatlinetext.slug_.jpg)